shoebabirader/Strumind-v2.0/STRUCMIND_FINAL_COMPLETE_STATUS.md

 ## 🎊 **CONGRATULATIONS!**

-**The StrucMind platform is now a world-class, enterprise-grade structural analysis platform ready for commercial deployment!**
+**The StruMind platform is now a world-class, enterprise-grade structural analysis platform ready for commercial deployment!**

 **Built with:**
 - ❤️ Precision Engineering